rust-practice/cargo-leet/CONTRIBUTING.md

 ### Creating a branch

-You want your main branch to reflect only production-ready code, so create a feature branch for making your changes.
+You want your main branch to reflect only production-ready code.
+Please base your branch on the develop branch which is the default in cargo-leet repo so create a feature branch for making your changes.
 For example:

 ```sh
 git checkout -b my-new-feature